 Again there are loads of chances to take photos with the different foods but there’s also an educational side to Wonderfood Museum in Georgetown of how the food we eat has an effect on the environment and the animals we’re eating.

 Cake in Penang’s Longest Cafe

-More food recommendations I know.
-As you can probably see the best way to see Georgetown is through your tummy!
+More food recommendations I know!
+As you can probably see the best way to see Georgetown and the best things to do in Georgetown are through your tummy!

 China House is Penang’s Longest Cafe which is really cool to see, the building that China House is located in and the buildings along that street are Malaysia’s very famous ‘longhouses’, because well, they are so long!

 20-30 families up to 10 people each used to live in these.
 Nowadays families do not live in these really but many of the buildings still remain in the original design.
 You can walk all the way through China House Cafe from one street to the other which is really interesting to see.

 Not only that but China House is famous for its Cake!
 They have 30+ different cakes on offer every day and trust me, the slices are huge and delicious!